dresco/grblpanel_firmware/BOARDS.md

-# Current pinouts for development boards
+# Historical pinouts for development boards

+**Warning - these pinouts may be outdated - please cross reference to the current devicetree overlays**

 ## Nucleo F411RE
 * PA0  - TIM5_CH1  - ENCODER_4